Santosh-Gupta/Lit2Vec2/README.md

 # Lit2Vec2

 A book recommender for rare books, containing 2,829,853 books.
+This project is a sequel to the original lit2vec project, which only contains 10,000 books. https://github.com/Santosh-Gupta/Lit2Vec

 ## Inspiration